 All About Zinc

 When you think of zinc, maybe the first thing that comes to mind are batteries.
-What else could this vaguely metal-like substance that you learned about in high school earth science be good for?
+Or, maybe you’ve heard that zinc is good for your immune system.
+What else could this vaguely metal-like substance you learned about in high school earth science be good for?
 Believe it or not, zinc is another one of the important ingredients in our Ocu-Plus Formula.
-You may be thinking that this substance would make a terrible ingredient in anything that isn’t a battery.
-You’d almost be right.

 What Is Zinc?